borisRadonic/RTSHA/readme.md

 	The algorithm enables minimizing the likelihood of depleting the memory pool by reducing fragmentation and minimizing wasted memory.
 - Efficient allocation and deallocation of memory resources, minimizes fragmentation issues, or undefined behavior.

-The algorithm:

-- promptly merges or coalesces the big memory blocks (>512 bytes) after their release.
-This is a standard part of memory management in which two adjacent free blocks of memory are merged.
-- expects user memory devided in pages defined by user.
-The page contains the memory blocks of the same size ( for example 32, 64, 128, 512 bytes and the pages for 'big blocks' )
-  The smallest allocatable memory block is 32 bytes and the biggest allocatable block is user defined.
-- Almost-Best-Fit strategy is employed to minimize fragmentation of big blocks (blocks greater than 512 bytes)
-- reuses recently released memory blocks over those that were released further in the past

 ## Project Status